weidai11/cryptopp/Readme.txt

     - fixed PANAMA cipher interface to accept 256-bit key and 256-bit IV
     - moved MD2, MD4, MD5, PanamaHash, ARC4, WAKE_CFB into the namespace "Weak"
     - removed HAVAL, MD5-MAC, XMAC

 5.5.1 - fixed VMAC validation failure on 32-bit big-endian machines

+5.5.2 - ported x64 assembly language code for AES, Salsa20, Sosemanuk, and Panama
+        to MSVC 2005 (using MASM since MSVC doesn't support inline assembly on x64)
+      - fixed Salsa20 initialization crash on non-SSE2 machines
+      - fixed Whirlpool crash on Pentium 2 machines
+      - fixed possible branch prediction analysis (BPA) vulnerability in MontgomeryReduce(), which may affect security of RSA, RW, LUC
+      - fixed link error with MSVC 2003 when using "debug DLL" form of runtime library
+      - fixed crash in SSE2_Add on P4 machines when compiled with MSVC 6.0 SP5 with Processor Pack
+      - added support for newly released compilers: MSVC 2008, GCC 4.2, Sun CC 5.9, Intel C++ Compiler 10.0, and Borland C++Builder 2007

 Written by Wei Dai